Appalachian Center for Wilderness Medicine: Other programs and partnerships

 In addition to its primary regional organizing function, ACWM has served as an incubator for other local and national programs, such as the Green EMS Initiative, a precursor to the International Institute for Sustainability in Emergency Services.
 It has also served as a partner in multiple regional wilderness medicine and safety initiatives.
-These include partnership with the New River Alliance of Climbers in Fayetteville WV (arising from the need to address wilderness medicine education within the southeastern climbing community) and Friends of Seneca (positioning first aid caches at the popular and historic climbing area Seneca Rocks).
+These include partnership with the New River Alliance of Climbers in Fayetteville WV (arising from the need to address wilderness medicine education within the southeastern climbing community) and (positioning first aid caches at the popular and historic climbing area Seneca Rocks).
 ACWM staff have also provided instruction at multiple conferences and festivals, including the Roanoke GO Outside Festival and the New River Rendezvous.

 Mountain Laurel Award

 The ACWM also sponsors the Mountain Laurel Award every year, which has been cited as the most prestigious wilderness medicine award in the southeastern United States.
 This lifetime achievement award is given to individuals or groups who have made “extraordinary, lasting and substantial contributions to wilderness medicine in the southern Appalachians.”